-From a product line viewpoint, in the first quarter of fiscal 2010 when compared to the first quarter of fiscal 2009, there was an 87% increase in FPGA units sold primarily driven by an increase in demand for our FPGA New products.
-PLD revenue increased across all product classifications in the first quarter of fiscal 2010, when compared to the first quarter of fiscal 2009, due primarily to an 88% increase in units sold.
+FPGA and PLD revenue increased in the second quarter and first six months of fiscal 2010 when compared to fiscal 2009.
+There was a 67% and 75% increase in FPGA units sold in the second quarter and first six months of fiscal 2010 when compared to the second quarter and first six months of fiscal 2009, respectively, primarily driven by an increase in demand for our New products.
+PLD revenue also increased across all product classifications in the second quarter and first six months of fiscal 2010 when compared to fiscal 20 09, due primarily to an increase in units sold.

-The composition of our revenue by product line for the first quarter of fiscal 2010 and first quarter of fiscal 2009 was as follows (dollars in thousands):
+The composition of our revenue by product line for the second quarter and first six months of fiscal 2010 and 2009 was as follows (dollars in thousands):